cfug/dio/README.md

   /// it will be combined and then resolved with the baseUrl.
   String path="";

   /// The request Content-Type.
-The default value is [ContentType.JSON].
+The default value is "application/json; charset=utf-8".
   /// If you want to encode request body with "application/x-www-form-urlencoded",
-  /// you can set `ContentType.parse("application/x-www-form-urlencoded")`, and [Dio]
+  /// you can set [Headers.formUrlEncodedContentType], and [Dio]
   /// will automatically encode the request body.
-  ContentType contentType;
+  String contentType;

   /// [responseType] indicates the type of data that the server will respond with
   /// options which defined in [ResponseType] are `JSON`, `STREAM`, `PLAIN`.